About the STAR research trial

-Why did we do the STAR study?
+Why did we do the STAR trial?

 Stressful or traumatic events are common, and can have a lasting impact.
 Trauma talking therapy is recommended for people who are experiencing difficulties due to such events.